An Exact Method for a Problem of Time Slot Pricing: Introduction

 \subsection{Contributions}

 Our contributions are mainly algorithmic.
 We assume that the following operations take constant time: computing the value of $d$ at any point; inverting and minimizing functions of the form $s\mapsto d(s)$ or $s\mapsto d(s)-d(s-t)$; computing the value of $\mu$ on any interval.
 It is worth noting that the strict convexity of function~$d$ lends plausibility to the computational assumption; in particular, $s \mapsto d(s) - d(s-t)$ is increasing (see \cref{fact:increasing} below).
-Under this computation assumption, we prove the following two theorems. \begin{theorem} When $P$ is finite, the problem can be solved in time $O(n^3|P|^3)$. \end{theorem} Our second main result addresses the case when $P$ is $\Real$.
-The main message is that, under mild assumptions, we can efficiently find solutions within arbitrary optimality gaps.
-Suppose that $\mu$ has a bounded support~$\supp(\xmeasurefunction)$, and define
+Under this computation assumption, we prove two theorems.
+The first one is concerned with finite price sets.